Iowa Hawkeyes: Wrestling

 Mark Perry wrestles Michael Patrovich of Hofstra on March 16, 2007, in Auburn Hills, Michigan.

 Wrestling at the University of Iowa began with the 1910–1911 season.
 Under coach E. G. Schroeder, the Hawkeyes wrestled and lost to one opponent that season: Nebraska.
 The next year, Iowa got its first dual win, over Iowa State.
 Soon later, in 1914, Oscar Hobbet became the Hawkeyes' first individual Big Ten champion.
 Iowa's first all-American and national champion came in the 1927–1928 season, with Leslie Beers achieving these honors.
 Beers wrestled at the 158-pound weight class.

 Iowa's first Big Ten championship came in 1958, a year in which the Hawkeyes also had 10 dual wins for the first time.
 However, Iowa would not win another Big Ten title until 1974, under head coach Gary Kurdelmeier.
 Kurdelmeier led the Hawkeyes to their first national championship in 1975 and their second in 1976.
 Iowa lost only one dual match in those two seasons.

 Following the 1976 national championship, Dan Gable took over as coach.
 The Hawkeyes finished third on the national level in Gable's first year, but with another national championship in 1978, Iowa began a streak that, at that time, was only matched by Yale's golf team and Southern California's track team.
-From 1978 through 1986, Iowa won nine consecutive national championships, a record which equals what Yale's golf team did from 1905–1913 and what Southern California's track team did from 1935 through 1943.
+From 1978 through 1986, Iowa won nine consecutive national championships, a record which equals what Yale's golf team did from 1905 to 1913 and what Southern California's track team did from 1935 through 1943.
 In his career at Iowa, which lasted until 1997, Gable led the Hawkeyes to 15 national titles and 21 consecutive Big Ten championships.
 Gable's 355 dual wins at Iowa make him the university's all-time winningest wrestling coach.

 Gable was replaced as coach by Jim Zalesky.
-Under Zalesky, the Hawkeyes won three straight national titles from 1998–2000 and placed ten individual national champions.
+Under Zalesky, the Hawkeyes won three straight national titles from 1998 to 2000 and placed ten individual national champions.
 However, Zalesky was fired following the 2005–2006 season, as the Hawkeyes began to fade on the national level.
 He was replaced by Tom Brands, who in 2008 led Iowa to its first team national title since 2000.
 Brent Metcalf and Mark Perry won individual national championships in 2008, with Perry becoming Iowa's 17th four-time all-American.
 Brands' Hawkeyes also won team NCAA championships in 2009, 2010 and 2021.